Science/Health/Science Application

 Teacher: JoAnn Stombaugh

 This course addresses the study of life from a creationist perspective - God is the Creator.
-This course provides an introduction to concepts in biology at the high school level.
-Topics include: cellular biology, classifications of organisms, DNA, and genetics.
-In class, students will learn concepts and complete labs which will include microscope use and dissection.
+This course introduces concepts in biology at the high school level.
+Topics include cellular biology, classifications of organisms, DNA, and genetics.
+In class, students will learn concepts and complete labs which include microscope use and dissection.
 Students will have weekly reading assignments and notebook activities.
-One long term project will also be assigned.
+Due to limited class time, parental involvement or self-study is still required.
+The instructor is available outside of class time to help answer any questions.
+You can contact her by email or text.

-6. OPTIONAL: There is also an audio-book version of the text for those students that are auditory learners.
-If this audio-book version is purchased, the text needs to be purchased as well for weekly assignments.
-A link for the MP3audio-book is below.
-This is NOT a required material for the course
+4. OPTIONAL: There is also an audio-book version of the text for those students who are auditory learners.
+If this audio-book version is purchased, the text will still need to be purchased for weekly assignments.
+The audio version can be found here.
+This is NOT a required material for the course.

 Annual Tuition and Class Fee: $295/$75